apache/incubator-kie-tools/packages/vscode-extension-serverless-workflow-editor/README.md

 - [Mermaid](https://mermaid-js.github.io/): for workflow rendering and visualization;
 - [Apicurio](https://www.apicur.io/): for our service catalog integration;

-You can also checkout the [CNCF Serverless Workflow VSCode extension](https://marketplace.visualstudio.com/items?itemName=serverlessworkflow.serverless-workflow-vscode-extension) at VSCode Marketplace.
+You can also checkout the [CNCF Serverless Workflow VS Code extension](https://marketplace.visualstudio.com/items?itemName=serverlessworkflow.vscode-extension-serverless-workflow-editor) at VS Code Marketplace.